easternenterprise/Decor/README.md

 <!-- Plugin description -->

-This theme is heavily inspired VS Code [GitHub Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) and could be served as port for JetBrains IDEs
+This theme is heavily inspired by VS Code [GitHub Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) and could be served as port for JetBrains IDEs

 <!-- Plugin description end -->